 You may love your Star Wars screen saver, but you’ll save energy if you set your laptop or desktop computer to sleep mode – a low-power state – when you’re not using it.
-According to ENERGY STAR®, you could save up to $30 on your annual electric bill using your computer’s power-saving features.
+According to ENERGY STAR®, you could save $10-$100 per computer on your annual electric bill using your computer’s power-saving features.
 Not a techie?
 Use this Energy Star guide for help configuring your computer’s sleep mode.
 And if you don’t mind waiting while your computer reboots, shutting down and unplugging your computer overnight will save even more money and energy.

 #3: Use the right-sized pan for your burners on your electric stove.

 This is a super easy habit: small pan, small burner; large pan, large burner.
 What if the pan is just slightly smaller than the burner?
 Well, the Department of Energy offers this example: If you put a pan that’s 6 inches wide on a burner that’s 8 inches wide, 40% of the burner’s heat is wasted.
 Investing in appropriately sized pans will pay off!